The Bachelor of Arts

 In addition, we will work with "pre-med" students to take some of these math courses at the

-nearby College of Central Florida in place of the regular math and science courses at the
+nearby Hagerstown Community College in place of the regular math and science courses at the

 Collegium whenever this is possible.

 Pre-Law – There are no specific courses required for law school.
 However, taking a summer course to prepare for the LSAT exam is recommended.

 These are given simply as examples.
 The Collegium will work with students who are interested in professional career preparation to make sure that these students are taking any courses that they might need during the summers.

 The college is, and must be, a residential program in order to fulfill its mission as a formative institution.
 There are residential faculty to assist with that formation, to instruct students in courses, and to take care of the various administrative needs of the college.

 In addition, a small number of part-time faculty – individuals who are qualified and who meet that standards of commitment to the mission, goals and policies of the college – are hired from around the globe to teach courses through streaming technology.
 The courses are “live;” students gather in classrooms, and instructors stream into the classes from distant locations.
 The technology exists today that allows such classes to be taught by qualified and committed faculty whom the college cannot afford to hire on a full-time basis.
 The technology also exists today that enables such classes to be as interactive as if the instructors were physical present and to be of a quality that is indistinguishable from courses in which the instructors are physically present.

 The college will seek accreditation from the Southern Association of Colleges and Schools (SACS), the regional accrediting body for the South, as soon as SACS guidelines permit.
 In the meantime, the college is already preparing for the accreditation process.